Zamiell/isaac-faq/Mod-Organization.md

 return item1
 ```

-In this way, we have one callback function per callback.
+In this way, we only register one callback function per callback.

-One advantage of having two degrees of hierarchy is that you can control the *order* of the execution of all of the code in your mod.
+One advantage of having two degrees of hierarchy is that you can more easily control the *order* of feature execution.
 This can be important for bigger mods.
-For example, one item/feature might take away all items from a player, and another item/feature might add items to a player.
-In this case, you would have to ensure that the former feature is executed last.
+For example, say that one item/feature takes away all items from a player, and another item/feature adds items to a player.
+In this case, you would need to ensure that the former feature is executed last.
+It's easy to do this in a callback file.

-Another advantage of having two degrees of hierarchy is that the execution flow is eaier to analyze and troubleshoot.
+Another advantage of having two degrees of hierarchy is that the execution flow is easier to analyze and troubleshoot.
+Inevitably, you will need to troubleshoot problems in your mod.
 By commenting out functions in a specific callback file, you have more fine grained control than by simply disabling the initialization of an entire item/feature.

 Using TypeScript compliments this strategy because it ensures that everything glues together properly.